-The ST3100 is a popular table tennis table that's part of Stiga's Master Series range.
-It's a relatively cheap table, but Stiga claims it's suitable for "tough competitors" and has "superior bounce."
+The ST3100 is a popular table tennis table that’s part of Stiga’s Master Series.
+It’s a relatively cheap table, but Stiga claims it’s suitable for “tough competitors” and has “superior bounce.”
 These are bold claims for a budget table, so we wanted to take a closer look in this review.

-All the tables in the Master Series are only available from Dick's Sporting Goods (at least in the USA at the time of writing).
-I'm usually not a fan of exclusive tables, as they are often overpriced.
+All the tables in the Master Series are only available from Dick’s Sporting Goods (at least in the USA at the time of writing).
+I’m usually not a big fan of exclusive tables, as they are often overpriced.
 In this case, however, the ST3100 is for sale at a very reasonable price.

 In-Depth Review of Features and Build Quality

 With so many table tennis tables on the market though, being cheap isn’t enough.
 The question is whether the ST3100 can stand out from the crowd by providing high-quality bounce, easy assembly and a durable design.
 So let’s take a deeper look at its features.

 Assembly and Initial Setup

 Unlike some ping pong tables, which come largely pre-assembled and only require you to attach the legs, the Stiga ST3100 requires more time consuming assembly (you can view the full instruction manual here).
 There are over 20 steps, so I class the ST3100 as an advanced table to put together.
 On the plus side, the manual is clearer than many others I’ve seen.